Calibrate a bayesian model to fit log(AGBD) ~ log(raster metric)

 - plot_model

-A logical indicating whether the model should be plot.
+A logical indicating whether the model should be plotted (defaults to TRUE).

 - chains